- Patients

 What causes Dupuytren’s disease?

-Dupuytren's disease is an inherited genetic disorder, that seems to be more common in men than women and more prevalent in older age groups (i.e. 60+).1,2 Risk factors associated with Dupuytren’s disease include:1,2
+Dupuytren's disease is an inherited genetic disorder, that is more common in men than women and more prevalent in older age groups.1,2

-The disease can have various phases where symptoms start to become noticeable, followed by later phases where disease can lead to deformity.2 Not all people experience progressive diseases, and for a large majority the disease can stabilise or even regress.2
+The disease has early phases where nodules and cords start to become noticeable, followed by later phases where the disease can lead to deformity.2 Not all people experience progressive diseases, and for a large majority the disease will stabilise or even regress.2

-The condition is not usually painful, although periods of pain or discomfort can occur for some patients.2 Perhaps the most challenging aspect of this condition is the impact on ability to perform general daily activities.2
+The condition is usually not painful, and although periods of discomfort can occur, this will usually settle within a few months.2 Perhaps the most challenging aspects of this condition are its unpredictability and potential impact on the ability to perform general daily activities.2

 How is Dupuytren’s contracture treated?